digitalbazaar/rdf-canonize/README.md

 npm install rdf-canonize-native
 ```

-Note that the native code will automatically be used if available.
-If you have
+Note that the native code is not automatically used.
+To use the native bindings
-the native bindings installed and wish to use the JavaScript implementation a
-`usePureJavaScript` option is available.
+you must have them installed and set the `useNative` option to `true`.

 ```js
 const canonize = require('rdf-canonize');